Black hole evaporation and semiclassical thin shell collapse: Introduction

+Regularity considerations allow one to derive a generic limiting form of the energy-momentum tensor \cite{bmmt} when the radial coordinate approaches the apparent horizon.
+In Sec.~\ref{subsec:allowed_form}, we show that there are only two possible forms of the higher-order terms and derive the first-order terms for the regular corrections.

-The simplest model of gravitational collapse is provided by contraction of a massive, infinitesimally thin dust shell.
-The thin shell formalism models narrow transitional regions between spacetime domains as hypersurfaces of discontinuity.
-Mathematical consistency is maintained by imposing joining rules, known as the junction conditions, for the solutions of the Einstein equations on both sides of the hypersurface \cite{poisson}.
-For the collapse of a thin shell in an asymptotically flat spacetime the interior geometry is flat, and in classical GR the exterior geometry is described by the Schwarzschild metric.
-The simplicity of the model allows one to obtain the explicit time dependence of the shell's radius $R(\tau)$, and to determine the point in time when the shell crosses the Schwarzschild radius, $R(\tau_c)=r_\sg=2M$.
+The simplest model of gravitational collapse is the contraction of a massive infinitesimally thin dust shell that separates a flat interior region from a curved exterior.
+This so-called thin shell formalism models narrow transition regions between spacetime domains as hypersurfaces of discontinuity.
+Mathematical consistency is maintained by imposing junction conditions, i.e., rules for joining the solutions of the Einstein equations on both sides of the hypersurface $\Sigma$ \cite{poisson}.
+For the collapse of a thin shell in an asymptotically flat spacetime, the interior geometry is flat, and in classical GR, the exterior geometry is described by the Schwarzschild metric.
+The simplicity of the model allows one to obtain the explicit time dependence of the shell's radius $R(\tau)$ and to determine the point in time when the shell crosses the Schwarzschild radius, $R(\tau_c)=r_\sg=2M$.
+We briefly review the classical thin shell formalism in Sec.~\ref{shell-cl}.
+Thin shells are used to analyze various alternatives to black holes as the final stage of gravitational collapse \cite{vw:04,hay:06,bh-nohor,nyh:18}.
+This allows one to circumvent some of the controversial issues, such as the structure of the energy-momentum tensor within the collapsing body.

-The emergence of variously defined horizons from regular initial data is already a formidable problem in classical GR \cite{he:book,hform,krishnam:14}.
-Taking into account quantum effects, such as collapse-triggered radiation, complicates the analysis even further \cite{bmps:95,qua-mod,nielsen:14,bh-nohor}.
-While it is known that radiation of this kind (sometimes referred to as ``pre-Hawking radiation'') does not require formation of an event or even of an apparent horizon \cite{visser:08,blsv,pp:09}, its explicit form and the consequences are still controversial \cite{pp:09,liberati,vsk:07,bacu:18}.

-Thin shell are used to analyze various alternatives to black holes as the final stage of gravitational collapse \cite{vw:04,hay:06,bh-nohor,nyh:18}.
-It allows one to circumvent some of the controversial issues, such as the structure of the energy-momentum tensor within the collapsing body.
 Moreover, the exterior metric naturally has a Schwarzschild radius that is initially located within the Minkowski interior.
-Thus one bypasses the problem of emergence of trapped surfaces and is able to model the radiation emission that precedes their formation.
+Thus, one bypasses the problem of emergence of trapped surfaces and is able to model the emission of radiation that precedes their formation.